ramanathnk/crossPlatformMobileApp/README.md

    npm install
    ```

 ### Setting up the Android SDK for the project

 To tell the project the android sdk location:
 Go to IMDRA->android and create/edit the file named local.properties
-Edit <your-username> to include your username
+Edit <your-username> in the line below to include your username/
 Enter the values of the android sdk location there like below:

 The default location of the android sdk is:
 sdk.dir=C:\\Users\\<your-username>\\AppData\\Local\\Android\\Sdk

 ### Running tests

 Run tests with the command

 ```bash
 npm test
 ```

 ### Development